How to Stay Penalty-Free: Navigating South Africa's New AARTO Demerit System

 Stay Informed: Regularly check your demerit point status using Fines SA's user-friendly platform.
 This tool allows you to find out if you have outstanding fines and provides updates on newly issued violations.

 Compliance with Road Laws: Comply with all road traffic laws and regulations.
-This includes obeying traffic signals, wearing seatbelts, and practising safe driving habits.
+This includes obeying traffic signals, wearing seatbelts and practicing safe driving habits.

 The Road Ahead